Is EngSci For Me?

 • Software

-The major has an extremely broad range of technical electives.
+The major offers a broad range of technical electives.
 Courses are taught by world-renowned professors from U of T’s Department of Electrical & Computer Engineering and the Department of Computer Science – two of the largest and top-ranked departments in Canada.
 Students have access to advanced facilities and close research collaborations between professors and global partners, including the Fujitsu Co-Creation Research Laboratory.
 Students also benefit from the university’s affiliation with organizations like the Vector Institute, U of T’s SciNet supercomputing consortium, and the vibrant tech and startup landscape in Toronto.

 Photo by Artiom Vallat on Unsplash